iTwin/reality-capture/README.md

 ## About this Repository

 This repository contains Reality Capture SDKs for Reality Modeling, Reality Analysis, Reality Conversion and Reality Management services, as well as Reality Management API utils.
-It provides classes, functions and examples to create reality data, upload local data to ContextShare, run Analysis/Conversion/Modeling jobs and download results.
+It provides classes, functions and examples to create reality data, upload local data to Reality Management, run Analysis/Conversion/Modeling jobs and download results.
 Besides, a typescript web application example is available to show how to create a web application running the whole workflow and displaying the results in the browser.

 - [Reality Management](./typescript/packages/reality-data-client/README.md)